thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Importing Widgets Bundle

-To import widgets bundle, you should:
+To import a widgets bundle, you should:

 {% include images-gallery.html imageCollection="import-widgets-bundle" showListImageTitles="true" %}